 Schizophrenia is a serious mental illness that affects your thinking, emotions, relationships, and decision making.
-And because there’s no cure, getting your loved one the proper treatment early is the best way to improve his chances of managing the illness.
+And because there’s no cure, getting the proper treatment early is the best way to improve chances of managing the illness.

-Your loved one’s treatment will center on managing his symptoms.
-To do that, he’ll probably need to take medication for an open-ended period of time, possibly even for life.
-Psychotherapy, a kind of talk therapy, will likely also be a big part of the plan to help him understand and manage your symptoms.
+Schizophrenia treatment will center on managing your symptoms.
+You may need to stay on medication for a long time, possibly even for life.
+Psychotherapy, a kind of talk therapy, will likely also be a big part of the plan to help you understand and manage your symptoms.
 The right treatments, along with practical and emotional support from your loved ones, will go a long ways to help you navigate your life.

 Types of Psychotherapy

 Individual psychotherapy.
-During sessions, a therapist or psychiatrist can teach your friend or family member how to deal with his thoughts and behaviors.
-He will learn more about his illness and its effect on him, as well as how to tell the difference between what’s real and what’s not.
-It also can help him manage everyday life.
+During sessions, a therapist or psychiatrist can teach the person how to deal with their thoughts and behaviors.
+They’ll learn more about their illness and its effects, as well as how to tell the difference between what’s real and what’s not.
+It also can help them manage everyday life.
 Learn more about the different types of psychotherapy.

 Cognitive behavior therapy (CBT).
 This can help the person change their thinking and behavior.
-His therapist will show him ways to deal with "voices" and hallucinations.
-With a combination of CBT sessions and medication, he can eventually tell what triggers his psychotic episodes (times when hallucinations or delusions flare up) and how to reduce or stop them.
+A therapist will show them ways to deal with voices and hallucinations.
+With a combination of CBT sessions and medication, they can eventually tell what triggers their psychotic episodes (times when hallucinations or delusions flare up) and how to reduce or stop them.
 Read more on how cognitive behaioral therapy can help thinking patterns.